Assorted-Development/winforms-themes/README.md

 ### Customize theme selection
 By default, our library will honor the settings of the operating system in regard to dark mode and high contrast.
 If you want to add additional selection criteria or you want to give the user an option to override this selection you can do that easily.
-Instead of relying on the default settings in `IThemeRegistry.Get()` which is implicitly called by `IThemeRegistry.Current` when no current theme was set you can set `IThemeRegistry.Current` to any theme you want:
+Instead of relying on the default settings in `IThemeRegistry.Get()` you can set `IThemeRegistry.Current` to any theme you want:
 ```csharp
 List<ITheme> allThemes = ThemeRegistryHolder.ThemeRegistry.List();
 ITheme selectedTheme = null;